 This overhead eats into profits, hiring, staff retention, and other clinic operations needing money to keep the doors open.
 The management issues around Medicaid are numerous, and the system is broken.
 The fix, or solution by the NYS Office of Mental Health, has not been the loosening of regulations around line items keeping a patient enrolled in treatment.

 Instead, the government launched studies and other programs to fix the deficits and cracks within the NY Medicaid system.
-Programs like HARP, after the silos, fell, and the rise of Care Management is now out there evaluating and reevaluating the impact of these cracks on the care and provision of treatment inside mental health treatment centers and clinics.
+After the silos fell and the rise of Care Management, programs like HARP are now out there evaluating and reevaluating the impact of these cracks on the care and provision of treatment inside mental health treatment centers and clinics.
 The system is looking at itself, albeit slowly.
-Iinternal affairs is at work in the system.
-HARP (a program in the new Medicaid redesign will see if the system is able to correct itself.
-Future investigations by independent researchers to revise Medicaid further will look at HARP outcomes to chart a new course for Medicaid and benefits associated with being under the auspices of the ‘system’s care.
+Internal affairs are at work in the system.
+HARP (a program in the new Medicaid redesign will see if the system can correct itself.
+Future investigations by independent researchers to revise Medicaid further will look at HARP outcomes to chart a new course for Medicaid and the benefits associated with being under the auspices of the ‘system’s care.

 Initial findings suggest more flexibility.
-Well, ask any provider already treating African Americans and other oppressed populations which historically have connectivity issues with outpatient free-standing and hospital-based clinics with rigid rules for treatment is a gosh darn no brainer!
+Ask any provider already treating African Americans and other oppressed populations that historically have connectivity issues with outpatient free-standing and hospital-based clinics with rigid rules for treatment is a gosh darn no-brainer!

-I mean, who would have predicted folks without cars, and a few dollars to their name, can make the time to take four busses after work and get to therapy when the pressing need at the moment is putting food on the table.
-I can tell you one thing if a child went without dinner and CPS (Child Protective Services) got involved, which is more likely if you are an African American family, there is no right path forward.
+I mean, who would have predicted folks without cars, and a few dollars to their name, can make the time to take four buses after work and get to therapy when the pressing need is putting food on the table.
+If a child went without dinner and CPS (Child Protective Services) got involved, which is more likely if you are an African American family, there is no right path forward.
 Treatment or dinner?
-Wait for a second, arent both requirements for survival?
+Wait for a second.
+Arent both requirements for survival?